Off-track fretting: Horse racing industry is hanging on by nose right now

 Still, it’s hardly business as usual.
 Diodoro said veterinarians and horseshoers also must have their temperatures taken at the stable gate before entering.
 Richard Grunder, a jockey agent and fill-in track announcer at Canterbury, is calling races at Florida’s Tampa Bay Downs solely for a simulcast audience.

-"It's eerie,'' Grunder said.
-"I'll go sit in the grandstand and have a soda, and I'm the only person there.
-During the race, there's no crowd noise.
-In the winner's circle, there's nobody there.
-I've never seen anything like it.''
+“It’s eerie,” Grunder said.
+“I’ll go sit in the grandstand and have a soda, and I’m the only person there.
+During the race, there’s no crowd noise.
+In the winner’s circle, there’s nobody there.
+I’ve never seen anything like it.”

 With no spectators—and no on-track handle — Grunder said Tampa Bay Downs is losing money by continuing to race.
 Canterbury is certain to face challenges, too.

-Sampson and Offerman have considered how their fields might shrink if cash-starved owners can't afford to keep horses.
-If the season is delayed for a longer period , Canterbury might use some purse money to help owners pay expenses.
-Scott Rake, president of the group that represents Canterbury's horsemen, said there have been discussions about whether it would be economically feasible to run with no spectators.
+Sampson and Offerman have considered how their fields might shrink if cash-starved owners can’t afford to keep horses.
+If the season is delayed for a longer period, Canterbury might use some purse money to help owners pay expenses.
+Scott Rake, president of the group that represents Canterbury’s horsemen, said there have been discussions about whether it would be economically feasible to run with no spectators.

-"That might be viable for two weekends,'' Rake said.
-"All the overhead doesn't change much, and when you're not charging admission or capturing that on-track handle.''
+“That might be viable for two weekends,’’ Rake said.
+“All the overhead doesn’t change much, and when you’re not charging admission or capturing that on-track handle, it doesn’t make a lot of sense.’’

 Rake said the horsemen want to do their part to keep the races running, in whatever form is possible.
 Grunder, who has worked at Canterbury for more than three decades, is counting on it.

-"I'm really hoping with a little time, [the coronavirus] will level off,'' Grunder said.
-"A summer without racing at Canterbury?
-I don't even want to think about it.''
+“I’m really hoping with a little time, [the coronavirus] will level off,” Grunder said.
+“A summer without racing at Canterbury?
+I don’t even want to think about it.”